return42/sphkerneldoc/linux_src_doc/drivers/usb/core/urb_c.rst

 a driver's I/O routines to insure that all URB-related activity has completed before it returns.

-This request is asynchronous, however the HCD might call the ->\ :c:func:`complete`\ callback during unlink.
+This request is asynchronous, however the HCD might call the ->complete() callback during unlink.
 Therefore when drivers call \ :c:func:`usb_unlink_urb`\ , they must not hold any locks that may be taken by the completion function.
 Success is indicated by returning -EINPROGRESS, at which time the URB will